 There are other factors that affect the risk of suicidal behavior, which are not yet related to childhood maltreatment.
 In order to conduct a complete as possible view on the subject, these factors should be considered as well.
-According to the interpersonal-psychological theory, the misperception that the self is so incompetent that one's existence is a burden on family members, friends, or other valued social circles, leads to the increased risk of the belief that one's death is worth more than one's life (Ribeiro & Joiner, 2009).
+According to the interpersonalpsychological theory, the misperception that the self is so incompetent that one's existence is a burden on family members, friends, or other valued social circles, leads to the increased risk of the belief that one's death is worth more than one's life (Ribeiro & Joiner, 2009).
 A research of Kaslow et al. (2002), which focused on low-income abused African American women, shows that being hopeful, being high in self-efficacy, having the capacity to obtain resources, having adaptive coping skills and strong social support significantly reduce the risk for attempting suicide in this sample.
 In a Turkish study, self-esteem was a significant predictor of suicidal risk scores.
 Greater suicidal ideation and suicide potential showed a significant correlation with lower self-rated problem-solving skills (Eskin, Ertekin, Dereboy, & Demirkiran, 2007).
 These studies lead to the inclusion of the factor negative self-concept in the current research on the relation between childhood maltreatment and suicide.
 On the subject of the influence of gender on suicide, literature is not consistent.
 Eskin et al. (2007) found that females had a higher risk for suicide ideation, but not for suicide attempts.
 In contrast, Dube et al. (2001) and Fleming Merry, Robinson, Denny and Watson (2007) showed that women had an increased risk for suicide attempts.
+Moreover, no gender differences were found for suicidal risk behavior when maltreatment was also taken into account (Dube et al., 2001, Thompson et al., 2005).
 Because of these inconsistencies, gender will also be included in this research.
 Furthermore, family support seems to play an important protective role in suicidal risk behavior (Au, Lau, & Lee, 2009; Randell, Wang, Herting, & Eggert, 2006; Sharaf, Thompson, & Walsh, 2009).
 According to Compton, Thompson, and Kaslow (2005), lower reported levels of family adaptability, family cohesion, social embeddedness and social support increased the relative rate of suicide attempt.
 In another study, depressive symptoms, alcohol abuse, non-heterosexual orientation and exposure to suicide behavior by others were associated with an increased risk of suicide attempts (Fleming et al., 2007).
 This study also found that a caring home and a fair and safe school environment contributed to a lower risk for suicide attempts.
+Additionally, Dervic,

-Additionally, Dervic, Oquendo, Grunebaum, Ellis, Burke, and Mann (2004) showed in their research that religion was inversely related to suicidal ideation, though the effect was mediated by a greater moral objection to suicide which may have represented traditional religious beliefs.
+Oquendo, Grunebaum, Ellis, Burke, and Mann (2004) showed in their research that religion was inversely related to suicidal ideation, though the effect was mediated by a greater moral objection to suicide which may have represented traditional religious beliefs.
 Thus, many factors influence the risk of suicide.